 But do the hemp seeds, hemp seed milk, or hemp seed oil that you consume contain THC?

 The U.S. Anti-Doping Agency, that organization that tests athletes to ensure they’re not using performance-enhancing or other drugs, says that trace amounts may be detected in urine samples.
 WebMD assures you that they have no THC, but that may be slightly overconfident.
 The stem and seeds should have no THC, but that depends on if the THC was eliminated during production.
 By getting your hemp seeds from a reputable supplier, you should have no issues.
 Manitoba Harvest, for example, states that their hemp seeds have 0.001% THC and won’t cause a positive drug test result.
 At those levels, you should experience zero psychoactive effect.

 Hemp seeds for health

 While using marijuana for recreational purposes has its supporters and detractors, one thing has become increasingly clear—the use of marijuana in the developing brain of a teenager or young adult can have long-lasting consequences.
 Science Daily cites research by the Center for BrainHealth that backs up this assertion, as do numerous other studies and sources.
 Hemp seeds on the other hand, you can serve to the whole family, teenagers included.
 There’s nothing but goodness in them.
-And here’s a recipe to get you started.
+So here’s a recipe to get you started!
 Try making this Berry Hemp Heart Salad, and you’ll have prepared a treat that anyone can enjoy and feel all the better for having eaten it.